allegro/allegro.tech/_posts/2020-07-03-using-eslint.md

   "sourceType": "module"
 }
 ```
-After looking at more examples of usage we can deduct that we are looking for node:
+After looking at more examples of usage, we can deduct that we are looking for a node:
-* of type `MemberExpression` (because we want to prevent directly accessing members of new instance),
+* of type `MemberExpression` (because we want to prevent directly accessing members of a new instance),
 * with `object.type` equal `NewExpression` and `object.callee.object.name` equal `Intl` (because we want to apply our
 rule only to new instances of Intl members)